fg-research/website/blog/product/posts/lstm-fcn-ecg-classification.rst

     <p class="blog-post-image-caption"> LSTM-FCN confusion matrix on MIT-BIH test dataset.</p>

-Once the analysis has been completed, we can delete the model and the endpoint.
+After the analysis has been completed, we can delete the model and the endpoint.

 .. code:: python